alextselegidis/easyappointments/README.md

 Since Easy!Appointments is a web application, it runs on a web server and thus you will need to perform the following steps in order to install the system on your server:

-* Make sure that your server has Apache, PHP and MySQL installed.
+* Make sure that your server has Apache/Nginx, PHP and MySQL installed.
 * Create a new database (or use an existing).
 * Copy the "easyappointments" source folder on your server.
-* Ensure that the "storage" directory is writable.
+* Make sure that the "storage" directory is writable.
 * Rename the "config-sample.php" file to "config.php" and set your server properties.
 * Open your browser on the Easy!Appointments URL and follow the installation guide.
 * That's it!
 You can now use Easy!Appointments at your will.